Communication Shutdown: Aim and participation

 The aim of the event is to raise awareness about autism and also drive donations for autism services via the purchase of a social network app.

 The Communication Shutdown charity app provides a shutdown badge to wear online, adds participants to a global mosaic next to high-profile supporters, as well as other ways to show support.

 High-profile supporters in 2010 included Buzz Aldrin, Fran Drescher, Miranda Kerr, Holly Robinson-Peete, Steven Seagal, Deepak Chopra and Temple Grandin.

 Global autism partners include members of Autism Europe, Autism Initiatives UK, Autism Awareness Australia, The ASHA Foundation India and grassroots organisations in America including the HollyRod Foundation, Giant Steps and the Autism Society of Colorado.

 Counter-movement

 A movement initiated by Corina Lynn Becker prior to the first Communication Shutdown event advocates for renaming the day as Autistics Speaking Day.
 The focus is shifted to autistic individuals, who are encouraged to become more active on social media and to describe their experiences during a time when there are fewer neurotypical voices in the mix.
-Notable participants include Lydia Brown and Ari Ne'eman.
+Notable participants include Ly Xīnzhèn M. Zhǎngsūn Brown and Ari Ne'eman.